MultiSafepay/Magento2Msp/README.md

 2. Magestore one-step-checkout
 3. Mageplaza one-step-checkout
 4. Refunds from within Magento
-5. Auto update transaction to shipped for Pay After Delivery, Klarna and E-invoice
+5. Auto update transaction to shipped for Pay After Delivery, Klarna and E-invoicing
 6. Cart is active on canceled transaction
 7. iDEAL issuer selection within Magento
-8. Creditcard gateway, this one is optional and can be used to offer a grouped CreditCard payment method with a card dropdown.
+8. Credit card gateway, this one is optional and can be used to offer a grouped Credit card payment method with a card dropdown.

 Your notification url can be set to the following: (within your MultiSafepay website profile) Set [yoursiteurl]/multisafepay/connect/notification as Notification URL in the MSP merchant center.